Plans and strategies

 The Brooker Highway Transport Plan sets a shared vision for the future of the Brooker Highway.
 It describes objectives and principles for future investment in the highway for the short, medium and long term, to make sure the highway caters for current and future transport needs.

-A Conservation Management Plan has been prepared for the Richmond Bridge.
+A Conservation Management Plan (currently under review) has been prepared for the Richmond Bridge.
 The Plan considers the bridge’s various values and recommends ways to manage the bridge in the future.

 The Huon Highway Corridor Road Strategy was developed in 2012.
 It’s a 30 year strategy for the Huon Highway based on current and future business and community needs.